 As the name suggests opening means the starting phase of a chess game.
 It starts with controlling the centre, developing the minor pieces, castling, developing the queen and finally ends by connecting the rooks.
 As a general rule of thumb opening lasts within the first 10-12 moves until the rooks are connected.

 After that starts the middlegame.
 There are certain fundamental opening principles that every chess player follows while playing the opening.

 First and foremost it is important to have the central control on the board right from the start.
 The chess pieces when placed at the centre are more powerful and active.
 So either with the king’s or queen’s pawn or any of the two knights the opening is made controlling the centre four squares.
 To know more read, Here’s Why Controlling The Centre Important In Chess.

 After this, the minor pieces (bishops and knights) are developed.
 Generally knights before bishops because they are short-range pieces.

-After the minor pieces are developed (talked about in the next lesson), if the squares between the king and rook (on the kingside) are empty then short castling (also called kingside castling) is done.
+After the minor pieces are developed, if the squares between the king and rook (on the kingside) are empty then short castling (also called kingside castling) is done.